miaodai/miaodai.github.io/_pages/research.md

 * “The impact of cross-ownership on the value of a clean technology in the energy market” with Hassan Benchekroun and Ngo Van Long (2022), Environmental Modelling and Assessment: 1-13.
 [Full Paper](https://rdcu.be/cQAOE) ; [Link](https://doi.org/10.1007/s10666-022-09840-7)

 ## Working Papers
 * “Environmental Lobbying on International Trade in Waste: Theory and Evidence”.
-(Job Market Paper)
+(Job Market Paper) [Slides](/files/pdf/JMP_Long Slides.pdf)

 ## Work in Progress